BeatrizArellano/regimeshifts/README.md

 ## Detecting regime shifts

 The `Regime_shift` class implements the algorithm proposed by [Boulton and Lenton (2019)](https://doi.org/10.12688/f1000research.19310.1) for detecting regime shifts in a time-series.
-This method identifies anomalous rates of change along the time-series.
+This method identifies anomalous rates of change along the time-series by detecting large gradients over different segments of the time-series.
+It segments the time series into fixed-length intervals and applies linear regression to calculate the slope for each segment.
+Gradients that fall outside three median absolute deviations are deemed anomalous.
+This process is repeated for a range of segment lengths, from a user-defined minimum to a maximum of one-third the original time series length.
+The regime shift detection indices are computed as the proportion of segment lengths that exhibit an anomalous gradient at each point in the time series.
+The resulting index indicates the moments when abrupt changes are likely, marked by a higher frequency of detected anomalous gradients.

 To begin, we create an instance of the `Regime_shift` class by providing a `pandas` time-series as a parameter.